muldbjerg/muldbjerg.com/src/app/pages/blog/blog-content/2022-small-detail-1.md

 ![Browser adress bar showing: jessicahische.is/awesome](/assets/blog/2022/jessicahische.is_awesome.webp)

 This is her index page - [jessicahische.is/awesome](https://www.jessicahische.is/awesome).
-Cool - just cool!
+Cool.

 <br/>